matrix-org/matrix-spec/content/identity-service-api.md

 The request contained an unrecognised value, such as an unknown token or medium.

+This is also used as the response if a server did not understand the request, this is expected to be returned with an 404 HTTP status code if the endpoint is not implemented or an 405 HTTP status code if the endpoint is implemented, but the incorrect HTTP method is used.

 `M_THREEPID_IN_USE`
 The third party identifier is already in use by another user.
 Typically this error will have an additional `mxid` property to indicate who owns